 There is a disconnect between perception and reality.
-Often, what one believes to be true is more important than what can be proven to be a fact.
+Often, what one believes to be true is more important than what can be proven as fact.
 The importance of perception is that it will motivate persons to action.
-Therefore, it is significant to assess the perceptions surrounding AVID to ensure that it is considered effective at its intended purpose.
-Since parents hold considerable sway over the students' educational decision-making, it is important to assess the perception that parents of AVID students have concerning the program.
-This will be ascertained by comparing parental perceptions of college readiness between AVID and non-AVID parents.
+Therefore, it is significant to assess the perceptions surrounding AVID to ascertain if it is considered effective at its intended purpose.
+Since parents hold considerable sway over the educational decision-making of students, it is important to assess the perception that parents of AVID students have concerning the program.
+This will be ascertained through comparing parental perceptions of college readiness between AVID and non-AVID parents.

-Participants, Sample, and Sampling Procedures
+Population, Sample, and Sampling Procedures

 This study is going to be conducted among parents of middle school students in an urban school.
 The population is all parents of students attending the school who will receive a questionnaire.
 The sample will consist of parents (or guardians) questioned who return the questionnaire.
 The questionnaire will be sent to all parents, some of whom currently have children enrolled in AVID and the remainder who do not.
 Questionnaires will be sent home through their children's English classes.
-This will result in 100% coverage of school parents since all students are required to take English, although not all parents are expected to return the questionnaire.
+This will result in 100% coverage of school parents, since all students are required to take English, although not all parents are expected to return the questionnaire.
 Variables, as defined below, will impact the study.
 Variables involve the occurrence or (in this case, perception) to be measured through the study.

-Independent Variable
+Independent Variable.
 Independent variables are those parts of the study or research that do not change.
 In this case, the independent variable is exposure to AVID through enrollment of a child or children in the program.
-Parents of students will either have students enrolled in AVID or not.
-That is outside of the researcher's control, hence independent.
+Parents of students will either have students enrolled in AVID or not; hence that is outside of the control of the researcher and is independent.

-Dependent Variable

-The dependent variable derives from responses to the questions and is a measure of the change of perception regarding college readiness based on the independent variable (exposure to AVID).
+Dependent Variable.
+The dependent variable derives from responses to the questions, and is a measure of the change of perception regarding college readiness, based on the independent variable (exposure to AVID).

-Control Group

-The control group comprises parents who return the questionnaire but whose children have not participated in AVID.
-Hence, the independent variable (exposure to AVID) has not operated on them.
+Control Group.
+The control group is that group of parents who return the questionnaire but whose children have not participated in AVID.
+Hence the independent variable (exposure to AVID) has not operated on them.